axelvestberg/klubbladan-react/README.md

 # React + Node.js boilerplate

 # Setup
-Install dependencies for server
-- npm install

-Install dependencies for client
+Install dependencies for client & server with concurrently
-- npm run client-install
+- npm run setup

 Run the client & server with concurrently
 - npm run dev

+# Other useful scripts
+Install dependencies for server only
+- npm run server-install

+Install dependencies for client only
+- npm run client-install

 Run the Express server only
-- npm run server
+- cd server && npm run server

 Run the React client only
-- npm run client
+- cd client && npm run client

 # Server runs on http://localhost:8080
 # Client runs on http://localhost:3000